Camping and hiking trips are a blast, and they are made even better by bringing along your hammock for sitting and sleeping.

 Next, tie a marlin-spike hitch, insert a toggle, and repeat the steps on the other side.
 To hang your hammock, hook the hammock’s end loops around the knot of the hitch.

-How to Use Short Straps with Two Loops
+How To Use Short Straps

 Short straps are only meant to be an anchor point for your hammock due to their short length.

 This means that you’re going to need something else to suspend your hammock from the straps.

 To set up the short straps as an anchor point for your hammock, start by wrapping the strap through the tree, then feed one loop through the other.

 Pull one of the loops tight and make sure that it’s facing toward where your hammock will be hung.

 Finally, you’ll need to use something like a carabiner or marlin-spike hitch to connect your hammock loop to the loop from the strap.

 Easily Adjustable Straps